Boraginaceae: Borage Family — Miscellaneous

 Notes:

 This is frequently cultivated, and sometimes escapes to become naturalized.
 A leafy shrub, which tends to become leggy as it ages.
 Leaves are narrowly elliptic, 6–25 cm long.
-The dramatic inflorescence is a 15–40 cm tall, tight, elliptic spike with very many bluish-purple flowers which, on close examination, are in the characteristic coiled form of many other members of the Borage family.
-The attractiveness of the plant diminish rapidly after flowering.
+The inflorescence is a dramatic 15–40 cm tall, tight, elliptic spike with a multitude of bluish-purple flowers.
+Close examination shows they are in the characteristic coiled form of the Borage family.
+The attractiveness of the plant diminishes rapidly after flowering.
+Photos #2 – 4 by CJH.

 Tower of Jewels – Echium pininana